Molidustat

 Molidustat is a drug which acts as an HIF prolyl-hydroxylase inhibitor and thereby increases endogenous production of erythropoietin, which stimulates production of hemoglobin and red blood cells.
 It is in Phase III clinical trials for the treatment of anemia caused by chronic kidney disease.
 Due to its potential applications in athletic doping, it has also been incorporated into screens for performance-enhancing drugs.

 Veterinary use

 Molidustat is indicated for the control of nonregenerative anemia associated with chronic kidney disease in cats.
 The US Food and Drug Administration (FDA) conditionally approved it in May 2023.

 The reasonable expectation of effectiveness of Molidustat was evaluated in a study conducted in two phases.
 The first phase involved a multi-center, double-masked, randomized, placebo-controlled field effectiveness and safety study.
 The second phase was an unmasked, optional continuation of the field study.
-The study enrolled 23 cats from 4 to 17 years of age from various breeds or breed mixes diagnosed with nonregenerative anemia associated with CKD.
+The study enrolled 23 cats from 4 to 17 years of age from various breeds or breed mixes diagnosed with nonregenerative anemia associated with chronic kidney disease.
 The FDA granted conditional approval of Varenzin-CA1 to Elanco US Inc.